-- Doctor of Philosophy: PhD entry requirements and regulations
+- Doctor of Philosophy (Arts) entry requirements and regulations

-- Masters by research: MA entry requirements and regulations
+- Master of Arts (Thesis only) entry requirements and regulations

 In addition to the Graduate Research Degrees University requirements (see the Graduate research degrees web page), the Graduate School of Humanities and Social Sciences (GSHSS) requires applicants to submit a 2,500 word thesis proposal and 5,000 word writing sample (details below).